tempelaar-team/qc_lab/docs/user_guide/defaults.rst

 .. function:: sim.model.hop_function(model, constants, parameters, z=z, delta_z=delta_z, ev_diff=ev_diff)

-    :param z: complex-valued classical coordinate (in a single trajectory)
+    :param z: Complex-valued classical coordinate (in a single trajectory).
     :type z: np.ndarray(sim.model.constants.num_classical_coordinates, dtype=complex)
-    :param delta_z: rescaling direction.
+    :param delta_z: Rescaling direction.
     :type delta_z: np.ndarray(sim.model.constants.num_classical_coordinates, dtype=complex)
-    :param ev_diff: energy difference between final and initial surface (final - initial)
+    :param ev_diff: Energy difference between final and initial surface (final - initial).
     :type ev_diff: float
-    :returns: rescaled coordinate
+    :returns: Rescaled coordinate.
     :rtype: np.ndarray(sim.model.constants.num_classical_coordinates, dtype=complex)
     :returns: True or False depending on if a hop happened.
-    :rtype: Bool
+    :rtype: Bool.

-QC Lab implements a numerical method to find the scalar factor (gamma) required to rescale classical coordinates in the surface hopping Algorithm.
+QC Lab implements a numerical method to find the scalar factor (gamma) required to rescale classical coordinates in the surface hopping algorithm.
 It works by constructing a uniform grid with
 `numerical_fssh_hop_num_points` points
 from negative to positive and determines the point at which energy is conserved the closest.
 It then recenters the grid at that point and reduces the range by 0.5 and once again searches for the point at which energy is conserved the closest.
 It repeats that step for `numerical_fssh_hop_max_iter`